 Verdict: After considering all the features, SiteGround wins this round.

-In many ways, the secondary competition of WordPress vs. Bluehost is perhaps more interesting.
+In many ways, the second competition of WordPress vs. Bluehost is perhaps more interesting.
 When comparing Bluehost vs. WordPress, you probably still want many of the features found with the former, but don’t expect amazing WordPress site integration compared to SiteGround.

 Round 3 – Speed